Skip to content

 --Then save current value for use on the next update.

---In this situation, it won't cause issues because of ~= working fine with nil.
+--In this situation, it won't cause issues because of ~= (not equal to operator) working fine with nil.

 --However, it's a good idea to check if the value isn't nil when performing other operations.